-I’m going to be looking at sp_change_users_login as a continuation to a previous post where I looked at a couple of ways to transfer logins from one SQL Server to another and touched upon the issue of the orphaned ”security identifier” (SID).
+In this post, I’m going to be looking at sp_change_users_login in order to fix SQL Server orphaned users as a continuation to a previous article.
+There I looked at a couple of ways to transfer logins from one SQL Server to another and touched upon the issue of the orphaned “security identifier” (SID).

 A typical scenario that arises is when the DBA quickly realises that the logins on the SQL Server cannot access the database.
 They try and add the login to the database as a user and are presented with the error:

 Error 15023: User already exists in current database.